GaryLeeONE/f1quickstart/main.md

 Drives for: Mercedes

-A very decent driver that gets the job done.
+A man of few words or emotions, and a very decent driver that gets the job done.
 Not good enough nor consistent enough to challenge his GOAT teammate for the whole year.
 Can maybe pick up a few pole positions and race wins every season because of the dominant Mercedes car.

-Tidbits about Bottas: Mercedes say they let their drivers fairly race each other without favoring Hamilton (which I believe they do), but fans often joke that he's the "wingman" to Hamilton which makes Bottas very pissed.
-But if you're just not quick enough, what else can you do?

 ### Max Verstappen (#33)